-State of Arizona Schedule of Findings and Recommendations October 1, 2011 through September 30, 2012
+State of Arizona Schedule of Findings and Recommendations October 1, 2013 through September 30, 2014

-In planning and performing our examination, we considered the counties' internal control as a basis for designing our testing procedures for the purpose of expressing our opinion on the Statement of Federal Land Payments, but not for the purpose of expressing an opinion on the effectiveness of the counties' internal control.
+In planning and performing our examination, we considered the counties internal control, as a basis for designing our testing procedures for the purpose of expressing our opinion on the Statement of Federal Land Payments, but not for the purpose of expressing an opinion on the effectiveness of the counties' internal control.
 Accordingly, we do not express an opinion on the effectiveness of the counties' internal control.

-As a result of our examination, we identified certain deficiencies in internal controls that the counties' management should correct to ensure that they fulfill their responsibility to establish and maintain adequate internal controls over federal land payments.
+As a result of our examination, we identified deficiencies in internal controls that the county's management should correct to ensure that it fulfills its responsibility to establish and maintain adequate internal controls over federal land payments.
 Our findings and recommendations are described below.

-The counties should distribute forest reserve monies in accordance with The Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statutes §11-497
+The counties should distribute forest reserve monies in accordance with The Secure Rural Schools and Community Self-Determination Act of 2000 and Arizona Revised Statues §11-497

 Criteria: The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS Act) requires the counties' Title I monies to be used for roads and schools in the manner provided for by state statute.
-Arizona Revised Statutes (A.R.S.) §11-497 require the counties' share of pass-through forest reserve monies from the United States to be disbursed for the benefit of public schools and public roads as the board of supervisors directs.
+Arizona Revised Statutes (A.R.S.) §11-497 requires the counties' share of pass-through forest reserve monies from the United States to be disbursed for the benefit of public schools and public roads as the board of supervisors directs.
 Further, a county may allocate a disproportionate amount of forest reserve monies between public schools and public roads as long as both categories receive a real benefit.

-Condition and context: Forest reserve monies for one county were not properly disbursed for the benefit of public schools and public roads in accordance with the SRS Act and A.R.S. §11-497.
-Apache County disbursed \$902,505, the entire amount of forest reserve monies received, to public schools.
+Condition and context: Forest reserve monies for Apache County (County) were not properly disbursed for the benefit of public schools and public roads in accordance with the SRS Act and A.R.S. §11-497.
+The County disbursed \$925,697, the entire amount of forest reserve monies received, to public schools.